 Getting underway, it felt slushy but is still preferable to a CVT.
 It may also have felt a bit slow because the engine makes quite a racket, especially compared to other cars in the segment.

-A Tucson of the same grade packs a quiet, smooth 1.6-litre turbo and you can have a 2.5-litre turbo unit.
+A Tucson of the same grade packs a quiet, smooth 1.6-litre turbo and you can have a 2.0-litre turbo-diesel unit.
 You have to rev the RAV to get it moving, which partially explains the gap between claimed and real-world fuel usage.

 Enough of the complaints, because the RAV4 is good.
 Very good.
 Quiet once you hit the cruise and super comfortable front and back, this thing will destroy road trips.
 The stereo will drown out the road noise, too.